Exabyte-io/documentation/docs/tutorials/dft/electronic/hse.md

 This workflow can later be [selected](../../../jobs-designer/actions-header-menu/select-workflow.md) and added to the [Job being created](../../../jobs-designer/overview.md).
 The same procedure as in the [general band-gap computation tutorial](band-gap.md) can otherwise be followed.

+!!!warning "Computational Cost"
+    The computational cost of HSE calculations is significantly higher than for more basic methods in [DFT](../../../models-directory/dft/overview.md) such as the [Generalized Gradient Approximation](../../../models-directory/dft/parameters.md#subtype).
+We thus recommend to allow for more [CPU cores and/or walltime](../../../infrastructure/compute/parameters.md) as appropriate for the system under investigation.

 ## Examine results

 When the computation is complete at the end of Job execution, switching to the [Results tab](../../../jobs/ui/results-tab.md) of [Job Viewer](../../../jobs/ui/viewer.md) will show the results of the simulation, including the indirect band gap found for silicon of around 1.17 eV.